jagill/JAGPropertyConverter/README.md

     }
     MyModel *model = [converter composeModelFromObject:jsonDictionary];

 The converter can also handle NSArray, NSSet, and NSDictionary inputs as well.
+To see an extensive set of code samples, look at JAGPropertyConverterTests/ExampleTest.m .

 ## Things to do